 The NURTuRE collaborators will have access to the samples and associated data when they are available.

-From mid-2018, other investigators and pharmaceutical companies will be able to apply to an
+From early-2019, other investigators and pharmaceutical companies will be able to apply to an

 independent access committee to use stored biosamples and data for future studies.
 If this is of interest to you, please contact: firstname.lastname@example.org in the first instance with details of your request.